Greek budget sees end to six-year recession next year

 After a debt-fuelled boom in the years following its entry into the euro zone, Greece’s descent into financial chaos began in 2008 when it plunged into recession amid a global financial crisis.

-Repeated rounds of spending cuts imposed at the behest of the EU and IMF exacerbated the recession and stirred up public anger against austerity.
+Repeated rounds of spending cuts imposed at the behest of the EU and IMF exacerbated the recession and fuelled public anger against austerity.
 The economy is expected to contract by 4 percent this year, with the jobless rate peaking at 27 percent.
-Nearly 60 percent of young people are out of a job.
+Nearly 60 percent of all young people are out of a job.

 Excluded from financial markets since 2010, Greece has been kept afloat solely by 240 billion euros in aid from the EU and IMF.
 It nearly crashed out of the euro zone and dragged down the global economy along with it last year before returning to a more stable financial footing over the past year.